 David M. Walker

 David M. Walker is a nationally and internationally recognized expert in government transformation and fiscal responsibility.
 He has over 40 years of executive level experience, including serving as the Comptroller General of the United States and CEO of the U.S. Government Accountability Office (GAO) from 1998-2008.

 For several years, Tom Llewellyn has focused on getting Article V Fiscal Responsibility Amendment resolutions passed in states across the country.
 Tom was the leading citizen advocate in Michigan when Senator Mike Green and Representative Ray Franz passed the BBA resolution in 2014.

 Barry W. Poulson is Emeritus Professor of Economics at the University of Colorado.
 He has been a Visiting Professor at several Universities including, Universidad Autonomo De Guadalajara, Mexico; University of North Carolina; Cambridge University; Konan University, Kobe Japan; and Universidad Carlos Tercera, Madrid, Spain.

-Mae James joined the national campaign to advance a federal balanced budget amendment in 2017.
-In 2018, she became the Director of Communications for the Let Us Vote for a Balanced Budget Amendment Citizen’s Campaign and in 2019, its Executive Director.
+Mae James joined the national campaign to advance a federal fiscal responsibility in 2017.
+In 2018, she became the Director of Communications for the campaign and in 2019, its Executive Director.
 In these roles, Mae has enjoyed opportunities to learn from leading experts on fiscal rules, politics and the Constitution.
 She feels privileged to have a platform from which to advocate for federal fiscal responsibility, with both citizens and legislators from across the country.